 The underwriting process is as strict as ever, and many factors will come into play when they decide if you can pay for this home or not.
 Those include your credit score, the amount you have in savings, and your employment history.
 Even though you submitted all the documents, there might still be additional documents required to verify everything.
 A lot of money is put on the line and the banks want to know you’ll be good for paying it all back.

 You will need to get the home inspected.
 A good inspection can take several hours and it can be “make or break” when it comes to deciding whether you want to buy the home.
 Yes, even though an offer has been made it won’t be finalized until the inspection is passed.
 Suppose it is discovered that there are leaks in the plumbing or the roof is damaged from termites.
 What would your options be then?
-That would be the next step.
+While you can always explore home restoration options, it’s important that you know what you’re getting into before finalizing your purchase.
+That’s why a home inspection is a necessary next step in the home-buying process.

 After the inspection, you can renegotiate the offer.
 This should only happen under extreme circumstances like finding out you have to replace the plumbing or electrical wiring.
 The homeowner might offer to make those compliance repairs in order to keep the offer the same.
 They could also settle on a lower amount that would be based on how much you would have to pay to make the repairs.
 Any time there is a renegotiation of an offer, it will slow the whole process down.